Michigan Landlord Tenant Laws

 - Rent Demand Notice: 7 days to pay or quit (MCL § 554.134(2)).

-- Notice for Illegal Drug Activity: According to eviction laws in Michigan, if the tenant or a member of the tenant’s household is found to have manufactured, delivered, or possessed a controlled substance on the leased premises, and a police report has already been filed for the same, the landlord may terminate the tenancy with a written 24-hour notice to quit (MCL § 554.134(4)).
+- Unconditional Notice to Quit for Illegal Drug Activity: 24 hours to quit.
+According to eviction laws in Michigan, if the tenant or a member of the tenant’s household is found to have manufactured, delivered, or possessed a controlled substance on the leased premises, and a police report has already been filed for the same, the landlord may terminate the tenancy with a written 24-hour notice to quit (MCL § 554.134(4)).

 - Nonrenewal: A landlord or tenant who wishes to terminate a year-to-year lease may give the other party a notice to quit.
 After the notice is delivered, the tenancy will terminate when the lease next expires (MCL § 554.134(3)).